Government in Business.

 (24) The North Carolina National Guard, for the operation of post exchanges.

-(25) The gift or sale of any craft items made by inmates in the custody of the Division of Adult Correction of the Department of Public Safety as part of a program or initiative established by the Section of Prisons of the Division of Adult Correction.
+(25) The gift or sale of any craft items made by inmates in the custody of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety as part of a program or initiative established by the Section of Prisons of the Division of Adult Correction and Juvenile Justice.

 (26) The North Carolina Zoological Park.

 (27) The North Carolina Office of Economic Recovery and Investment and State agencies in the implementation of the American Recovery and Reinvestment Act of 2009 (Public Law 111-5) funded projects.

 (c) The provisions of subsection (a) shall not prohibit:

 (1) The sale of products of experiment stations or test farms.